Yocova: Rehiring and retraining cockpit and cabin crews. This time it's personnel!

 Contact details

-To find out about OEM opportunities on Yocova, please contact mem[email protected]
+To find out about OEM opportunities on Yocova, please contact memb[email protected]

 To find out about other opportunities on Yocova, please contact [email protected]